RI-SE/ATOS/modules/RelativeKinematics/README.md

 ## Relative kinematics module
-This module is executes control of objects according to a VUT-relative scenario such as is the case for a VIL rig or similar cases when the object of interest is physically standing still.
+This module executes control of objects according to a VUT-relative scenario such as is the case for a VIL rig or similar cases when the object of interest is physically standing still.

 ### Build process
 1) Ensure your util repo is up to date